nomoemptypointer/ge/README.md

 See the [Crazy Core](https://github.com/mellinoe/CrazyCore) repository for a more complete view of how the engine can be used.

+## Fork info

+I have forked this engine to fully update and improve it that will fit the purpose I am going to use it for

 ## Features

 ### Graphics